Three Little Chickpeas

 Storage

-The strawberry mango banana smoothie is best if served immediately, but store the leftover smoothie in an airtight container with a lid in the refrigerator and consume it within 24 hours.
+Refrigerator - The smoothie is best if served immediately, but store the leftover smoothie in an airtight container with a lid in the refrigerator and consume it within 24 hours.
 If there is any liquid separation, stir it back in.
-Leftovers can be frozen in ice cube trays and used later to add flavor to another smoothie.

 Strawberry mango and banana smoothie in a glass with sliced strawberries on top.

-Can I make the smoothie in advance?
+How can I make the smoothie thinner?

 Related recipes